josefophe/NFT-Receipt/README.md

 # NFT-Receipt

 ## Summary
 NFT-Receipt is a second-hand marketplace for sellers to issue their buyers a transferable minted nft receipt for products they once own or bought.
+This is bring Degens to know about the web3 technology and the Algorand ecosystem.

 ## Team name
 Team Awesome